LobbyOS/windows-standalone/README.md

 Lobby installer for Windows

-## Install Lobby
+## HowTo

-The folder `Lobby` is the standalone package. `Lobby/lobby` has the PHP code of Lobby.
+The `Lobby` directory is the standalone software.
+This folder is zipped and distributed for download.

+The latest Lobby version is extracted to `Lobby/lobby`.
+This is done when a new version comes out.

 ## Compiling PHP